jmoro0408/jmoro0408.github.io/_projects/2023-01-25-playlist_recommender.md

 ## Preprocessing

-Two different techniques for handling the imbalanced data were tried: Overampling and class weights.
+Two different techniques for handling the imbalanced data were tried: Oversampling and class weights.
 Oversampling provided higher accuracy and F1 scores, however predictions were highly skewed to the training playlists with a high volume of tracks - showing the imbalance was still a problem.

 Class weights resulted in lower scores but seemed to help the imbalance problem.

 I wanted to maintain the artist's name as a feature in each track, however doing so meant that the data had relatively high cardinality.
 Ordinal encoding doesn't make sense here, and although hashing may be useful I decided to just try one hot encoding and see how well the algorithm performs.

-In order to test transformation techniques, I ran logistic regression and XGBoost models with default hyperparameters and recored the best configuration - Max abs scaler with one hot encoding.
+In order to test transformation techniques, I ran logistic regression and XGBoost models with default hyperparameters and recorded the best configuration - Max abs scaler with one hot encoding.

 ## Modelling